terabitbaci/capstone-census-api/README.md

 # U.S. Migration Stats for Your County
-Thinkful (https://www.thinkful.com/) API portfolio project - a responsive app to help the user understand the population migration flow into and out of their community.
+Thinkful (https://www.thinkful.com/) API portfolio project - a responsive web page to help the user understand the population migration flow into and out of their community.
 The source of the data is the U.S. Census Bureau, which conducts...

 ![landing-page](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/landing-page.png)
 ![landing-page-with-results](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/landing-page-with-results.png)

 ## Introduction
 In this day when immigration is often the leading news story, it would be helpful for people to see that migrations are a part of the human experience, that most communities are in flux, and that the migrating population in the United States is of every origin and background.
-The user of this app is curious about where the new people in their county came from, where their old neighbors moved to, and the corresponding change in population size.
+The user of this webpage is curious about where the new people in their community came from, where their old neighbors moved to, and the corresponding change in population size.

 ## Use Case
 Why is this app useful?
 Migration information for any given county in the United States is buried in the U.S. Census Bureau website.
 Publications by the bureau are general and are country-wide.
-This app
+This web page

 ## UX

-Initial wireframes for the U.S.Migration Stats for Your County app can be seen below.
+Initial wireframes for the U.S.Migration Stats for Your County web page can be seen below.
 Wireframes of all key processes were designed along with data flow and user questions for key tasks.

 ![Initial Wireframes](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/screen-1.jpg)
 ![Initial Wireframes](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/screen-2.jpg)